 I thought I would share a little dental history today.
 Like many of the medicines we have today, fluoride was stumbled upon by chance.
 The discovery of fluoride’s applications in dentistry trace back to the early 1900s when Frederick McKay, a dentist, noticed that many Colorado natives (~90% in one town) had significant brown staining on their teeth.
 This problem later became known as Colorado Brown Stain.

-After observing this phenomena, he decided to invite another dentist, G.V.
-Black, to Colorado to collaborate with him on this unknown ailment and through their research they made two important discoveries:
+After observing these phenomena, he decided to invite another dentist, G.V.
+Black, to Colorado to collaborate with him on this unknown ailment, and through their research, they made two important discoveries:

 - Affected individuals had teeth that were surprisingly resistant to tooth decay.

 McKay was later able to trace the source of this staining to the water supply, which was rich in fluoride due to significant natural fluoride deposits across the Western US.

 It wasn’t until the 1940s that this knowledge was applied to strengthening teeth with the Grand Rapids water fluoridation study.
 During the 15-year project, researchers monitored the rate of tooth decay among Grand Rapids’ almost 30,000 schoolchildren.
 It was observed, around 11 years into the study, that the caries rate had decreased by 60 percent among Grand Rapids children born after water fluoridation began.
 Based on the success of this pilot study, states decided to move forward with public water fluoridation programs to reduce the incidence of tooth decay and improve oral health.
 Due to how the modern diet has evolved and the prevalence of acid-producing bacteria in society, fluoride has become essential to protect our teeth against daily wear and tear.